Conjugated Linoleic Acid (CLA)

 - ^ a b Brown JM, et al. Conjugated linoleic acid induces human adipocyte delipidation: autocrine/paracrine regulation of MEK/ERK signaling by adipocytokines.
 J Biol Chem.
 (2004)

-- ^ Kennedy A, et al. Inflammation and insulin resistance induced by trans-10, cis-12 conjugated linoleic acid depend on intracellular calcium levels in primary cultures of human adipocytes.
+- ^ Kennedy A, et al. Physical strain and insulin resistance induced by trans-10, cis-12 conjugated linoleic acid depend on intracellular calcium levels in primary cultures of human adipocytes.
 J Lipid Res.
 (2010)

 - ^ a b c d Brown JM, et al. Isomer-specific regulation of metabolism and PPARgamma signaling by CLA in human preadipocytes.
 J Lipid Res.
 (2003)